adelinelim/dbdiff/README.md

 cd dbdiff
 ```

-  2) Run the server_work in Terminal
+  2) Run the dbdiff in Terminal
 ```
-ruby server_work.rb
+ruby dbdiff.rb
 ```

   3) When the Sinatra service is running, open the browser with the link: